RobbF/GettingCleaningDataProject/CodeBook.md

 ##Code Book

-Course Project for Getting and Cleaning Data
+Variable Dictionary for Course Project for Getting and Cleaning Data

 ============================================